 With the digital age upon us, entrepreneurship has never been more accessible to the average American.
 According to an article by NPR, by September of 2020, applications for employer identification numbers (EIN) had surpassed 3.2 million for the year, up more than 500,000 compared to the year before.

-In my experience, successful businesses need to follow a process of build, grow, and stabilize; I’ve written this article to help entrepreneurs understand how to support the growth of their businesses through each of these phases.
+In my experience, successful businesses need to follow a process of build, grow, and stabilize; I’ve written this article to help entrepreneurs understand how to support the growth of their businesses through each of these phases and how to tailor it to their small business marketing plan.
 While this is clearly an oversimplification of the process, I believe that it will provide you with a framework around which you can plan your most pressing business activities.

 Every entrepreneur knows that when they are building a business, they need to have something that stands out from their competitors.
 Whether it’s an innovative new product, a more convenient option for their buyers, or simply a location advantage, every business needs something that stands out, hence the “build” concept.
 If you jump into sales too early without understanding your market, you are likely setting yourself up for failure.
 You’ll probably spin your wheels trying to sell something that isn’t unique, and at startup volume, you’ll never be able to compete on price with more established competitors.